tarantool/doc/doc/how-to/sql/sql_tutorial.rst

     INSERT INTO t6 VALUES (+1234567890, 'GD', 1e30);
     INSERT INTO t6 VALUES (10, 'FADEW?', 0.000001);
     INSERT INTO t6 VALUES (5, 'ABCDEFG', NULL);
-    SELECT column1 + 1, column2, column4 * 2 FROM t6 ORDER BY column2;
+    SELECT column1 + 1, column2, column4 * 2 FROM SEQSCAN t6 ORDER BY column2;

 The result is: